AndreZWei/SVM/README.md

 # SVM

-You can try it <a href="https://cdn.rawgit.com/AndreZWei/SVM/master/demo.html"> here </a>.
+You can try it <a href="https://cdn.rawgit.com/AndreZWei/SVM/master/demo.html">here</a>.

 This is a simple virtual machine implemented by Elm.